Christopher Evans (businessman): Career

-In 2004, Vectura a respiratory drug company founded by Evans was listed the Alternative Investment Market.
+In 2004, Vectura, a respiratory drug company founded by Evans was listed on the Alternative Investment Market.
 In 2021, The Philip Morris Group made a successful bid of £1billion for the company.
-Arakis Limited, one of the companies developed by Evans was sold to Sosei Co.
-Ltd for £106.5 million in 2005.
+Arakis Limited, one of the companies developed by Evans was sold to Sosei Co., Ltd for £106.5 million in 2005.

-Evans’ Excalibur Group sold Piramed, which developed treatments for cancer and autoimmune diseases to Roche in 2008 for £$175 million dollars.
+Evans’ Excalibur Group sold Piramed, which developed treatments for cancer and autoimmune diseases to Roche in 2008 for £175 million.

 In 2013, Evans founded Arthurian Life Sciences, which aimed to bring biotech investment into the Welsh economy.
 A year later, it worked with the Welsh Government to create and build the Wales Life Sciences Investment Fund, a £100 million 50/50 joint venture life sciences investment fund created to attract business to Wales.
 The fund has invested in and provided grants to ReNeuron, in which Evans also invested.

-In 2015, Evans led the investment funding for Proton Partners International to create the UK’s first network of centres offering proton beam therapy, a specialised form of radiotherapy.
-Proton Partners later became Rutherford Health and Evans remains a non-executive director.
+In 2015, Evans led the investment funding for Proton Partners International to create the UK's first network of centres offering proton beam therapy, a specialized form of radiotherapy.
+Proton Partners later became Rutherford Health and Evans remained a non-executive director.
 In 2016, Evans founded and became deputy chairman of Arix Bioscience, a health and life sciences company investing in medical innovation.
-The company was listed on the London Stock Exchange with a market cap of £200m in 2017.
+The company was listed on the London Stock Exchange with a market cap of £200 million in 2017.

-In 2017, founded and became chairman of Ellipses Pharma, a company specialising in the development of new cancer drugs.
+In 2017, founded and became chairman of Ellipses Pharma, a company specializing in the development of new cancer drugs.

-In 2019, Evans created Excalibur Healthcare Services to specialise in international medical supplies, clinical research and development, diagnostics and testing.
+In 2019, Evans created Excalibur Healthcare Services to specialize in international medical supplies, clinical research and development, diagnostics and testing.
 The company was formally incorporated in January 2020.

-In April 2020, Excalibur was at the forefront of the first phase of a clinical trial which could help diabetics that contract COVID-19.
+In April 2020, Excalibur was at the first phase of a clinical trial which could help diabetics who contract COVID-19.
 The trial was arranged and structured by Evans.
 The second phase of the trial received £10 million in funding in August 2020.

 Awards

 Evans holds 10 honorary professorships, 6 fellowships and a doctorate in sciences.
 He has been the author of more than 100 scientific publications and patents.

-In 1998, he became the youngest recipient of Society of Chemical Industry Centenary medal and was awarded the Henderson Memorial Medal.
-A year later in 1999, he received the Royal Society of Chemistry Interdisciplinary Medal.
+In 1998, he became the youngest recipient of Society of Chemical Industry Centenary Medal and was awarded the Henderson Memorial Medal.
+In the same year, he received the Royal Society of Chemistry Interdisciplinary Medal.

 Evans has twice been the recipient of "Cambridge Businessman of the Year" in 1996 and 1998.

 He was awarded the OBE in 1995 and knighted in 2001.
-He was appointed a Honorary Fellow of the Royal Academy of Engineering in 2005.
+He was appointed an Honorary Fellow of the Royal Academy of Engineering in 2005.
 In March of that year, he was appointed by Gordon Brown to the UK Stem Cell Initiative.
 He made a £1 million loan to the British Labour Party during 2005, which became part of a wider police investigation into party donations, but on 19 July 2007 the UK Crown Prosecution Service announced he was cleared of any wrongdoing.